Video courtesy of Odyssey Network

 LifeLines is a digital platform for veterans and their family to access free peer support from peer supporters across the nation.
 It’s like Uber for peer support service, but free.

-If you believe that as a community, we can help and support each other; healing together as a nation, and that LifeLines can take part in doing that work by enabling the elimination of distance for vets and their family to get the peer support that they need, please support us by doing this Call to Action, as a proof that this digital platform will benefit the community as intended.
+If you believe that as a community, we can help and support each other; healing together as a nation, and that LifeLines can take part in doing that work by enabling the elimination of distance for vets and their family to get the peer support that they need, please support us.
+Thank you.